 Take a family member or friend along, if possible, to help you remember the information you're given.

-For essential tremor, some questions to ask your doctor include:
+For essential tremor, some questions to ask your health care provider include:

 - What's the most likely cause of my symptoms?